Does the lack of variety in happy hour beverages leave you shaken? Read up on the best bars in Zurich to get a decent cocktail.

 2. Widder Bar

 I admit it.
-The Widder was number one in my heart for a long time.
+The Widder was number one bar in Zurich in my heart for a long time.
 Mainly because of the whisky.
 That’s right.
 I mean the no ‘e’ whisky, the good stuff from Scotland.
 The single malt list (actually a small book) has to be seen to be believed.
 Even better, there are two-decaliter pours available, so you can try some insanely old, insanely good whisky without breaking the bank.

 But the Widder has cocktails too, including whisky cocktails like Blood and Sand and Foreign Correspondent.
 Don’t you just love cocktail names?
 The list is long and inventive, the bartenders professional.
 In fact, sit at the bar and you can do some real cocktail geeking out here too, comparing the qualities various gins for slings versus martinis, for example.